 - Which bins you are going to collect

 - When you are going to collect the bins

-- ▶ How you are going to sort and weigh the bins
+- How you are going to sort and weigh the bins

 - Who is going to do each activity

 - How you will share the results with other pupils, teachers and parents.

-Trow you will share the results with other papils, teachers and parents.
 Please fill in the rest of this activity sheet with your ideas.